-Our first deep pressure touch stimulation (DPTS) device was a weighted compression vest for little man.
+Our first deep pressure touch stimulation (DPTS) device was a weighted compression vest for our son.
 The compression combined with the weights gave him the equivalent of a big hug the entire time he wore it!
-It was great, when he would wear it.
+It was great when he would wear it.
 The problem was, he wouldn’t wear it often because he does not like tight-fitting clothing.

 That had us onto our next search, which ended in tons of searches for the benefits of a weighted blanket.
-I found so many amazing benefits, but I was quiet nervous of the price tags associated with it!
+I found so many amazing benefits, but I was quite nervous about the price tags associated with it!
 Let’s face it, none of us want to buy something so pricey just to find out the kids won’t use them!

-Today, we’re going to go over the scientific benefits of a weighted blanket as well as out personal experience with weighted blankets.
+Today, we’re going to go over the scientific benefits of a weighted blanket as well as our personal experience with weighted blankets.
 So let’s dive in!